 TRAVELING TO BOHOL

-On our last trip, we flew to Tagbilaran via Cebu Pacific.
-Other airlines that fly direct from Manila to Tagbilaran are Philippine Airlines and Air Asia.
+Airlines that fly direct from Manila to Panglao are Cebu Pacific, Philippine Airlines, and Air Asia.
 Be sure to check all three airlines to find the best deal.

 If you’re already in Cebu, then you can go to Tagbilaran by fast ferry.
-As far as I know, there are two ferry companies that service the Cebu-Tagbilaran route – OceanJet and SuperCat.
-The trip takes two hours with several departures daily.
-You can click on the links for ferry schedules and to purchase tickets.
+The trip takes about two hours and there are several departures daily.
+You can book fast ferry tickets from Cebu to Tagbilaran on Bookaway.

 WHERE TO EXCHANGE CURRENCY